 What if I’m scared of needles?
 It’s worth noting that an acupuncture needle is nothing like a hypodermic needle used for an injection.
 They are much, much smaller.
 Ten or more needles would fit inside a standard hypodermic needle.

 Is it safe?
 If done correctly, yes.
 All our therapists providing this service are qualified and insured to do so.

 How big are the needles?
 The needles we use are between 25-75mm in length and between 0.22-0.33mm thick.
 By comparison a human hair is about 0.1mm thick.

 Does it cost extra to have acupuncture?
 No. All treatments at The Body Sage Clinic are the same price and include acupuncture if requested or required at no extra cost.

 Can I book an acupuncture session on its own?
-Yes, just let us know if that what you want, or if booking online select the appropriate appointment from the list.
+Yes, just let us know if that’s what you want, or if booking online select the appropriate appointment from the list of options provided.